replicatedhq/replicated-actions/README.md

-# reliability-actions
+# Compatibility Actions

 ## Examples

 ### Development
 The development workflow will run the workflow on every push to a branch that is not the main branch.
 It will create a new release that is promoted to a channel with the same name as the branch.
-The next job will setup a reliability matrix of clusters, deploy the app and execute some tests.
+The next job will setup a compatibility matrix of clusters, deploy the app and execute some tests.
 Once everything is successful the created clusters and customers will be removed again.

 See the [example workflow](example-workflows/development.yaml) for more details.